jacques/diamondcash-public-api-docs/source/includes/_beneficiaries.md

 # Beneficiaries

 Beneficiaries are used to make payments from one person to another person.
-The recipient can have an account which is an onnet account (on Plutus) or an offnet account (which is held at a South African Bank).
+The recipient can have an account which is an onnet account (on Symelation) or an offnet account (which is held at a South African Bank).

-Plutus integrates into the South African National Payment System to provide EFT Credit services to users to move money from their Plutus account to other bank accounts.
+Symelation integrates into the South African National Payment System to provide EFT Credit services to users to move money from their Diamond Cash Card account to other bank accounts.

 ## List Beneficiaries for a User